bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 And that's not true.
 So it could be true, but then you have privacy leaks.
 And that's something I used to think too, because that's what it's normally known, let's say, across the community.
-But ZMN actually taught me better.
+But ZmnSCPxj actually taught me better.
 He's like the privacy guy for this kind of stuff.
 He has also been thinking about watchtowers, apart from privacy.
 I think he actually has a few mails in the mailing list dating back from 2016, maybe 2017, talking about watchtowers, talking about how to...